Prioritise and select innovation projects

 Hans Jørgen Klein, Head of the Production Technology Department, Grundfos

-The process helps to design a set of appropriate scoring criteria for any particular context and considers:
+The process helps users to design a set of appropriate scoring criteria for any particular context and considers:

 - the importance of treating measures of opportunity and feasibility separately